Howard C. Lilly

 Lilly had trained as a Naval aviator and joined the NACA at Langley Memorial Aeronautical Laboratory in Virginia (later, Langley Research Center) in October 1942.
 In May 1943 he was assigned to the Lewis Flight Propulsion Laboratory in Cleveland, Ohio (today's Glenn Research Center), where he flew numerous airplanes in flight research on powerplant systems.
 He then transferred to Muroc (later, NASA's Dryden Flight Research Center).

-A native of West Virginia, Lilly was 31 at the time of his death.
+Lilly was 31 at the time of his death.
 In honor of the NACA test pilot, the road leading to the Dryden Flight Research Center was named Lilly Avenue.
 The NACA was a predecessor of the National Aeronautics and Space Administration, which came into existence on 1 October 1958.